fbpx

 Phase 1 refers to the first 30 days of the German Volume Training template.
 It includes six 5-day cycles, each consisting of three workouts.
 Working out for 30 days allows you to train all major muscle groups six times.

 Since GVT operates in 5-day cycles instead of the traditional 7, your training schedule looks slightly different from week to week.
-Here is how the six cycles look:
+Here is how the six cycles look over 30 days:

 Day 1